 - It’s also interesting to note that casinos licensed by the Swedish Gambling Authority are allowed to provide a bonus to their clients only once, i.e. the first time the punter decides to bet real money on the igaming platform.
 This measure is aimed at keeping a lid on excessive gambling when punters, spurred by multiple bonuses, end up spending more than they can afford without thinking about consequences.

 - The Swedish Gambling Authority obliges its license holders to closely monitor player behavior, protect players from excessive gambling, and encourage them to keep their gambling passion under control.
-High quality online casinos and sportsbooks must take proactive measures towards helping players fight gambling addiction.
+Australian online casinos and sportsbooks must take proactive measures towards helping players fight gambling addiction.
 The agency has even developed detailed guidelines on how to identify cases of problem gambling and what kind of help to offer to a gambler who is experiencing problems with curbing their gambling passion.

 - The Swedish Gambling Authority also keeps tabs on how casinos are promoting their services.
 Marketing of gambling services must not be too flashy or obtrusive.
 Plus, it must not target underage users or gamblers who are trying to keep a distance from gambling.